svpino/ml.school/README.md

 ```

 After the server starts running, you can test the model by sending a request
 with a sample input.
-The following command should return a prediction for the
+The following command will output the prediction for the
-provided input:
+given input:

 ```bash
 curl -X POST http://0.0.0.0:8080/invocations \